caiquegaspar/directory-tree-generator/DEVELOPER_GUIDE.md

 - **Matches patterns**: Checks if the entry matches any pattern in the `ignored_patterns` list.
   - If a match is found, the function returns `0` (indicating the entry is ignored).
   - If no match is found, it returns `1`.
+- **Debug Output**: When debug mode is enabled, the function prints messages indicating which entry is being checked and the patterns it's being compared against.

 ---